 Separate the boards by 1m

-Using the Arbitrary Waveform Generator, produce square wave at 1KHz and full range signal.
+Using the Arbitrary Waveform Generator, produce square wave at 1kHz and full range signal.

 Setup the second Rhett Board using a photodiode circuit as shown in the schematic of Module 4.

 Connect the photodiode circuit to the SE1 and AGND pins and enable the oscilloscope on channel 1